gregdurham/collectd-kairosdb/README.md

 *Tags* - KairosDB tags to send.
 At least one tag is required.
 The host name is added as a tag by default unless AddHostTag is set to false.
 For example, "customer=acme"

+*ThrowawaySampleAge* - Discards metrics if they have not been sent to Kairos in a certain period of time.
+The time specified is in seconds.
+Some plugins collect such a large number of metrics that the pushing of metrics may take so much time that not all metrics are sent to Kairos before the next reporting cycle.
+This option will discard any metrics that are not sent after the specified period of time.

+*VerboseLogging* - Add additional logging information.

 ### Formatters
 Formatters provide a way to customize the metric name or tags.
 A formatter is a python script that has a format function.
 See the ./examples/defaultFormatter.py for an example of a default formatter.